python-trio/trio/docs/source/tutorial.rst

    ### doing a quick check for I/O
    ### finished I/O check (took 9.045004844665527e-06 seconds)

    >>> about to run one step of task: __main__.parent
    parent: all done!
    ### task scheduled: <init>
    ### task exited: __main__.parent
    <<< task step finished: __main__.parent

-And then, after a bit more internal bookkeeping, we're done:
+And then, after a bit more internal bookkeeping, :func:`trio.run` exits too:

 .. code-block:: none